ptuls/tabnet-modified/README.md

 - Create a new config in `config/` by copying `config/covertype.py` for the numerical and categorical features of the new dataset and hyperparameters,
 - Reoptimize the TabNet hyperparameters for the new dataset in your config,
 - Import the parameters in `train_classifier.py`,
-- Select the reduced TabNet architecture by setting `REDUCED = True`.
+- Select the reduced TabNet architecture by setting `REDUCED = True`, and
+- Change `MODEL_NAME` in your config to a name you desire.